opencost-de/opencost/doc/README.md

-﻿# openCost Metadata Schemes for Publication Cost Exchange
+﻿# openCost Metadata Schemas for Publication Cost Exchange

 Scholarly publications are very well described by standardized metadata.
 Existing frameworks focus on